 The most significant porphyry copper style deposit in Queensland is at Coalstoun Lakes, where Late Permian diorite-monzonite porphyry stocks and large breccia pipes of the South-East Queensland Volcanic and Plutonic Province intrude altered sedimentary and volcanic rocks (Good Night beds) of the Wandilla Province.
 Mineralisation at Coalstoun Lakes is subeconomic due to its low copper grade (inferred resource of 85.6 Mt at 0.29% Cu).
 Several weakly mineralised porphyry systems have been recognised along the east coast of Queensland, e.g. Booubyjan, Chinaman Creek, Mount Cannindah.
-ActivEx held Booubyjan showed broad zones of copper mineralisation along porphyry lithocaps indicating a possible major buried intrusive system with a best intercept of 88m @ 0.47% Cu and 0.49% Au (Photographs 62 and 63).
+ActivEx-held Booubyjan showed broad zones of copper mineralisation along porphyry lithocaps indicating a possible major buried intrusive system with a best intercept of 88m @ 0.47% Cu and 0.49% Au (Photographs 62 and 63).
 More recently another area has been outlined near Monto and has several deposits grouped within the Greater Whitewash project.

 The Greater Whitewash project is about 30 km west of Monto.
-The operators of this project, Aeon Metals Limited, have recognised a structural corridor striking south over 20 km, which include the Kiwi Carpet, John Hill, Gordon's, Whitewash, Whitewash South and Windmill deposits.
+The operators of this project, Aeon Metals Limited, have recognised a structural corridor striking south over 20 km, which includes the Kiwi Carpet, John Hill, Gordon's, Whitewash, Whitewash South and Windmill deposits.
 The structure continues south over the Wingfield prospect and the Sandy Creek prospect, which are on tenure joint ventured with Rio Tinto.
-In general the deposits are classed as polymetallic (molybdenum, copper, silver) structurallycontrolled porphyry intrusions with sheet-veined molybdenite-chalcopyrite-quartz mineralisation, copper dominant at Whitewash and Whitewash South (Photograph 64).
-The mineralisation is hosted within porphyry intrusions and granite within the Wingfield Granodiorite in the Rawbelle Batholith (Photograph 65).
-Gordon's deposit, which is due north of Whitewash, is hosted by three principal geological zones.
-The main body represents a vertically attenuated pipe-like body, which extends off a mineralised porphyritic granite carapace at depth (Photograph 66).
-The molybdenite mineralisation within the pipe-like body was observed as abundant disseminations within pegmatite, massive quartz and pegmatite breccia.
-The 'Whitewash-style' sheeted-vein networks within the granodiorite wallrocks lie immediately adjacent to the intrusive pipe and carapace.
-They comprise dense laminated quartz-molybdenite-chalcopyrite veins.
-A 3D model highlighted these three major zones which were subsequently used to constrain the resource estimate for Gordon's.
+In general, the deposits are classed as polymetallic (molybdenum, copper, silver) structurally-